svpino/ml.school/README.md

 Answering these questions will help you understand the material discussed during the program.
 Notice that each question could have one or more correct answers.

-### Question 1.1
+#### Question 1.1
-What will happen if we apply the SciKit-Learn transformation pipeline to the entire dataset before splitting it?
+What will happen if we transform a dataset's columns before splitting it into a train and a test set?

-1. Scaling will use the dataset's global statistics, leaking the test samples' mean and variance into the training process.
+1. If we scale or standardize any of the columns, we will use the dataset's global statistics, which will cause data leakage.
-2. Imputing the missing numeric values will use the global mean, leading to data leakage.
+2. If we impute any missing numeric values using the mean of a column, we will cause a data leakage.
-3. It wouldn't work because the transformation pipeline expects multiple sets.
+3. It could potentially reduce the number of lines we need because we can transform the data once instead of transforming each split separately.
-4. We will reduce the number of lines of code we need to transform the dataset.
+4. We may get an overly optimistic model performance during evaluation, as we will test the model on data that was indirectly "seen" during training.

-### Question 1.2
+#### Question 1.2
 A hospital wants to predict which patients are prone to get a disease based on their medical history.
 They use weak supervision to label the data using a set of heuristics automatically.
 What are some of the disadvantages of weak supervision?

 1. Weak supervision doesn't scale to large datasets.